lisongh10/screentrack/Documentation/DATA-MODEL.md

 **Description**\
 The _ScreenSession_ struct represents one session of ScreenTrack usage.
 A user may have multiple sessions per day.
 A _ScreenSession_ consists of an array of _ScreenImage_ structs along with an UUID.

+__Notes__\
+In the future, this struct would theoretically contain information related to sorting and organizing user activity.

 ```swift
 struct ScreenSession: Codable, Hashable, Identifiable {
     var id: UUID